caikun/aipath/frames/ascend/install/install_910A.md

 使用前要导入环境变量
 ```
-Please make sure that the environment variables have been configured.
 -  To take effect for all users, you can add "source /usr/local/Ascend/ascend-toolkit/set_env.sh" to /etc/profile.
 -  To take effect for current user, you can exec command below: source /usr/local/Ascend/ascend-toolkit/set_env.sh or add "source /usr/local/Ascend/ascend-toolkit/set_env.sh" to ~/.bashrc.
 ```